 - Butt Monkey: Sometimes, given how innocent he is.

 - Disappeared Dad: Tsuyoshi's father is estranged from the family, and it's implied that he physically abused Tsuyoshi; might be the case why he reacts so strongly to people insulting his mother.

 - Dogged Nice Guy: Initially, towards Sana, especially because he didn't know it was just for a misunderstanding he had from her affections.

-- Hot-Blooded: Especially when you press his Berserk Button, despite being usually nice and soft-spoken.
+- Hot-Blooded: Especially when people press his Berserk Button, despite being usually nice and soft-spoken.

-- Momma's Boy: He just really loves his mom as Aya explained in front of their class.
+- Momma's Boy: He loves his mom very much, as Aya explained in front of their class.
 But if you tease him about it...

 - Nice Guy: Who wouldn't want a friend like him?